Post authored by Donna Kastner, Event Marketing Specialist

 Thad: My official title at Experient is Vice President of Business Intelligence and Performance.
 It’s interesting, but we had several conversations before landing on this title.
 Earlier, we were focused on technology and data analysis, but business performance sweeps broader than technology.

 No doubt, data intelligence can catalyze business performance, but we need to start by examining strategy and business goals first.
 For some organizations, their most important goal might be to grow attendance or membership.
 For others, it might be increasing revenue or improving member experiences or something else.
+Regardless of what your business goals are, it is important that you have something to aim for in the long run.
+Setting regular objectives is one of the ways in which you are able to take your business forward.
+To monitor the progress of your goals, some employers may decide to incorporate OKR software in the workplace which can help to keep you on course to achieving the objectives you’ve set for yourself.
+Having something to aim for could be the catalyst for your success.

 As I think back on the conversations I’ve had with association colleagues, quite a few are still fuzzy about goals or they’re pursuing the same goals they’ve been chasing for years.
 Are these goals still valid?
 How can you be sure?